Top Event Planning Skills for Success

 Culture plays a critical role in any event, yet it’s one of the facets most often ignored by event planners.
 In an age where cultural awareness has never been more important, it’s essential for event planners to actively work to understand the cultures, beliefs and perspectives of others, so they can design an inclusive and welcoming event.

-The MPI notes that you can become a more culturally-aware event planner by:
+Meeting Professionals International (MPI) notes that you can become a more culturally-aware event planner by:

 • Identifying your clients’ goals for the event.